Shane Chu

 Proguard

-I am a Ph.D. candidate in computer science at Washington University in St. Louis.
-My advisor is Gary Stormo.
-My research interest is developing computational methods for computational biology problems.
+I am a post-doctoral research scientist at Columbia University, collaborating with Chaolin Zhang other wonderful members in the Zhang Lab.
+Before this, I completed my Ph.D. in computer science at Washington University in St. Louis under the guidance of Gary Stormo.
+My research interest is developing computational methods for problems related to protein-DNA/RNA interactions.

 A central theme in my research is to consider what representation is suited for DNA sequences that give the most helpful information.
-Traditionally, there are k-mers, position-weight-matrices, parametric statistical models like HMMs, and, more recently, deep neural network.
-I am currently interested in sparse representations, a framework that allows us to build techniques to answer challenging inferential questions in regulatory genomics.
+Traditionally, there are k-mers, position-weight-matrices, parametric statistical models like HMMs, and, more recently, deep neural networks.
+I am particularly interested in sparse representations, a rich framework that allows us to build techniques to answer challenging inferential questions in regulatory genomics.

 For example, in regulatory genomics, we want to infer the following: